pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

     > CREATE DATABASE funnyquotes;
     ````

-1. Launch FunnyQuotesServiceOwin locally, either from Visual Studio or Rider (must be on Windows)
+1. Launch FunnyQuotesServiceOwin locally, either from Visual Studio or Rider (must be on Windows).
+1. Navigate to http://localhost:61111/api/funnyquotes/random to initialize database.
-1. Demonstrate database initialization by app startup by querying the database.
+1. Demonstrate database initialization by querying the database.
 From MySQL CLI:

     ```
     > USE funnyquotes;